jmacnut/VeggieSaber/README.md

 # Veggie Saber
-XR Game for Oculus Quest
+A XR Game for Oculus Quest